Sean was a panelist at Snake River Fandom Con 2018

 Black Widow is also super easy, Human Rogue with focus on Assassin, and a higher Charisma score, to account for the ability to seduce practically everyone.

 Ant-Man gets a little difficult.
 I would probably go with Changeling Druid with an affinity for insects.
-Then as you level up more, ask if you can add Giant into your skill set, via a little homebrewing of course.
+Then as you level up more (probably lvl 11 or 17), ask your DM if you can add Giant into your skill set, via a little homebrewing of course.

-Spider-Man would probably stay as a Human as well, probably go with Monk, Slippers of Spider Climbing, and learn how to use rope as an improvised weapon.
+Spider-Man would probably stay as a Human as well, probably go with Monk with Slippers of Spider Climbing, and learn how to use rope as an improvised weapon.

 Doctor Strange is a Human Wizard, even though he calls himself the Sorcerer Supreme.
 He is about as Min/Maxed as he can get.